Central America presses Biden on migrant rights as U.S. vows aid

 Many unaccompanied children have sought to escape drug-fueled conflicts in the region as well as rejoin family members who have already made the journey.

+Ahead of Friday’s talks, El Salvador President Salvador Sanchez Ceren said he would press Biden for a reform that could help reunite existing family members in the United States with more recently arrived relatives.

-Additional reporting by Dave Graham in Mexico City, Gustavo Palencia in Tegucigalpa, Nelson Renteria in San Salvador and Richard Cowan, Mark Felsenthal, Doina Chiacu and Roberta Rampton in Washington; Editing by Simon Gardner, Dan Grebler and Ken Wills
+Additional reporting by Dave Graham in Mexico City, Gustavo Palencia in Tegucigalpa, Nelson Renteria in San Salvador and Richard Cowan, Mark Felsenthal, Doina Chiacu and Roberta Rampton in Washington; Editing by Simon Gardner and Dan Grebler